 Clinical stage I non-seminoma testicular cancer

-About 25% of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen by CT scans when diagnosed.
+About 25% of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen with CT scans when diagnosed.
 Over time, these areas can grow unless a man receives additional treatment after orchiectomy.
 The rest are cured when the testicle with cancer is removed.
 Most recurrences of stage I non-seminoma occur within 9 months after diagnosis and occur in the retroperitoneum.
 Men with clinical stage I disease have the following options after surgery:

 RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
-After an RPLND, the risk of recurrence is less than 10% if no cancer is found in those lymph nodes.
+After RPLND, the risk of recurrence is less than 10% if no cancer is found in those lymph nodes.
 Most of these recurrences occur in the lungs or the lymph nodes in the chest and they almost always occur within 2 years after the RPLND.